DON’T BE FOOLED BY GAMBLING; IT’S FRIGHTFULLY EVIL

 Gambling used to be something that some people do; usually in secret to try to earn a few dollars to supplement their meager income.
-Rich people have always used gambling either to fleece the public or as recreational activity but the situation today is very different.
+Rich people have always used gambling, either to fleece the public or as a recreational activity, but the situation today is very different.

-Gambling has come out of the closet and is now respectable across the whole world with the masses gambling on everything from horse racing to football games, from dog racing to boxing matches, from athletic competitions to basketball matches, from cricket matches to general elections outcome, from intensity of storms to who will win some television competition.
+Gambling has come out of the closet and is now respectable across the whole world with the masses gambling on everything from horse racing, to football games, from dog racing to boxing matches, from athletic competitions to basketball matches, from cricket matches to general election’s outcome, from the intensity of storms to whom will win some television competition.

 Gambling has become so much a part of our “world culture” that people see it as a harmless, routine activity of no great moment not realizing the tremendous harm it is doing to undermine the values and norms of society.

-1) Gambling is based entirely on chance and is geared to creating losers, for the many must loose for the odd one to win, and since the majority of gamblers are the poor it further, along with destitution, degrades their dignity and self esteem.
+1) Gambling is based entirely on chance and is geared to creating losers, for the many must lose for the odd one to win, and since most gamblers are the poor it farther, along with destitution, degrades their dignity and self esteem.

 2) Gambling is addictive and has the capacity to turn hard working, responsible people into gambling addicts by weakening their desire to earn their way in life by honest toil and may end up destroying their work ethic.